 The vote plunges the country into uncertainty with just two-and-a-half months before the UK is due to leave the EU.

 Unless a new agreement can be reached, the UK will depart with a hard Brexit on March 29.

 There are fears over a no-deal Brexit and its impact on business and the supply of imported goods.

 If she survives tomorrow's confidence vote, May will have to present a new proposal to parliament by Monday.

-The scale of the defeat will make it difficult for her to present anything similar to the deal so overwhelmingly rejected on Tuesday.
+However, the scale of Tuesday's defeat will make it difficult for May to present anything similar to the deal so overwhelmingly rejected.